Ziemniakoss/Ziemniakoss/README.md

 # My Projects

 These projects are maintained in spare time.
-Due to the fact that I just discovered WII, I have almost none :).
+Due to the fact that I just discovered WII (console), I have almost none :).
 Please be patient with response times.

 ## Bitbucket pipes